Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Yeah."

-"Yeah, it’s about a full-time job for us…" Campbell indicated the correct container and scooted his legs out of the way.
+"Yeah, it’s about a full-time job for us..."
+Campbell indicated the correct container and scooted his legs out of the way.
 "How’s it going?"

 "He’s... very earnest."

 "Well, like I said.
 He’s been completely devoted to becoming HEAT basically since his balls dropped.
-The sports he played, the stuff he studied…"
+The sports he played, the stuff he studied..."

 "That sounds pretty dedicated.
 Worryingly so."

 "Yeah, I think he was dedicated to the exclusion of a lot of normal young-boy type stuff.
-Hell, I bet his only real friends were all his teammates or his opponents….
+Hell, I bet his only real friends were all his teammates or his opponents....
 Anyway.
 For him, you’re looking for pack four out of ten."

 Lang opened the container and arched an eyebrow.
 The sealed ration packs within were thicker than the MREs he was used to, and the bag was black with white text instead of the familiar tan brown.
 The text was different, too: